 When the S1SP changes Payment Mode (with its SMETS1 meaning) to Prepayment, the SMETS1 ESME or GSME will be configured with a Maximum Meter Balance Threshold (with its SMETS2 meaning) of £1000.

-When the S1SP changes Payment Mode (with its SMETS1 meaning) to Prepayment, the SMETS1 ESME or GSME will be configured with a Maximum Credit Threshold (with its SMETS2 meaning) of £500.Update Prepayment Configuration (SRV 2.1)
+When the S1SP changes Payment Mode (with its SMETS1 meaning) to Prepayment, the SMETS1 ESME or GSME will be configured with a Maximum Credit Threshold (with its SMETS2 meaning) of £500.

+Where the target SMETS1 GSME or SMETS1 ESME does not suspend the collection of Time-based Debts (with its SMETS1 meaning) when SuspendDebtEmergency is set to true (with its DUIS meaning) then the Device shall, when Emergency Credit is activated (with its SMETS1 meaning) and SuspendDebtEmergency is set to true (with its DUIS meaning), collect any Time-based Debts from the Accumulated Debt Register (with their SMETS1 meanings).

+When setting Payment Mode to Prepayment Mode, regardless of whether the Device is currently in Credit Mode or Prepayment Mode, the target SMETS1 GSME or SMETS1 ESME:

+sets the Emergency Credit Balance to twice the Emergency Credit Limit and activates Emergency Credit, regardless of whether Emergency Credit is currently activated, or any Emergency Credit has been used thereby clearing any Emergency Credit that has been used (with their SMETS1 meanings).
+For clarity, any successful activation of Emergency Credit resulting from an Activate Emergency Credit (with its SMETS1 meanings) will set the Emergency Credit Balance to the Emergency Credit Limit; and

+sets the Meter Balance, Payment Debt Register, Time Debt Registers [1 … 2] and the Accumulated Debt Register (with their SMETS1 meanings) to zero.

+Where the target SMETS1 GSME does not support positive values for the Disablement Threshold (with its SMETS1 meaning) and the DisablementThreshold value in the Service Request is positive (with their DUIS meanings), the S1SP shall create a SMETS1 Response indicating failure.
+For clarity, the S1SP shall undertake no further processing of the Service Request.

+Update Prepayment Configuration (SRV 2.1)

 Where the target SMETS1 ESME or SMETS1 GSME does not support the update of Debt Recovery Rate Cap (with its SMETS1 meaning) when in Prepayment Mode (with its SMETS1 meaning) the S1SP shall ignore DebtRecoveryRateCap (with its DUIS meaning) if the Device is already in Prepayment Mode (with its SMETS1 meaning) and return a SMETS1 Response indicating success.